ABSTRACT:

 This cell membrane can distinguish between different substances, slowing or hindering the movement of other substances and allowing others to pass through readily.
 This property of the cell is known as selective permeability (Ramlingam, 2008).

 The dialysis tubing is a semi-permeable membrane tubing used in separation techniques and demonstration of diffusion, osmosis, and movement of molecules across a restrictive membrane (Todd, 2012).
 It separates dissolved substances of different molecular sizes in a solution, and some of the substances may readily pass through the pores of the membrane while others are excluded.
-The dialysis tubing is made up of cellulose fibers.
-This is shaped in a flat tube.
+The dialysis tubing is made up of cellulose fibers shaped in a flat tube.

 QUESTION:

-Will glucose, starch and iodine (potassium iodide) readily pass through the pores of the dialysis tubing?
+Will glucose, starch, and iodine (potassium iodide) readily pass through the pores of the dialysis tubing?

 HYPOTHESIS:

-Glucose, starch and iodine (potassium iodide) will readily pass through the membrane of the dialysis tubing.
+Glucose, starch, and iodine (potassium iodide) will readily pass through the membrane of the dialysis tubing.

-The solution in the bag and the beaker will both turn blue-black due to the presence of iodine and starch; the presence of glucose in the bag and beaker will be investigated using Benedict test.
+The solution in the bag and the beaker will both turn blue-black due to the presence of iodine and starch; the presence of glucose in the bag and beaker will be investigated using Benedict’s test.

 MATERIALS: